 - Vojtěch Kaše – Computing Noscemus: a practical workshop in Python (1) & (2)

-In first part of his workshop, Vojtěch introduced the participants into the TOME project coding environment, which now relies on the cloud computing services offered by CCS-Lab.
-He guided the participants through scripts used for generation, analysis, and visualization of static word embeddings trained on the Noscemus corpus.
-In the afternoon session, Vojtěch moved to the project’s current engagement with contextual latin embeddings based on Latin BERT and their potential to be used for metaphor detection.
+In the first part of his workshop, Vojtěch introduced participants to the TOME project’s coding environment, which now relies on the cloud computing services provided by CCS-Lab.
+He guided attendees through scripts used for generating, analyzing, and visualizing static word embeddings trained on the NOSCEMUS corpus.
+In the afternoon session, Vojtěch delved into the project’s current work with contextual Latin embeddings based on Latin BERT, exploring their potential for metaphor detection.
+See videos from the workshop here and here.

 - Jana Švadlenková – Cognitive & computational approaches to metaphors: an overview

-Jana gave a very compelling overview of the history and systematics of CMT – cognitive/conceptual metaphor theory.
-She showed some examples of practical applications (mapping one conceptual domain to another one), and also posed some theoretical issues which CMT has to deal with (the concurrent theory of metaphorical blending and blended mental spaces).
-One of the messages of Jana’s talk was a claim that metaphors are challenging for machines as well as for humans.
-The following discussion implied a need of benchmarking necessary to validate the performance of the future AI-powered metaphor detector for early modern texts.
+Jana provided a compelling overview of the history and systematics of Cognitive/Conceptual Metaphor Theory (CMT).
+She shared examples of practical applications—such as mapping one conceptual domain to another—and highlighted theoretical challenges within CMT, including metaphorical blending and blended mental spaces.
+One key message from Jana’s talk was that metaphors are challenging not only for machines but also for humans.
+This led to a discussion about the need for benchmarking to validate the effectiveness of an AI-powered metaphor detector for early modern texts.

 - Jan Tvrz – Contextual word embeddings and metaphor detection

-Jan explained how the contextual word embeddings work, how they are gained from the data, and how they relate to the challenge of metaphor detection.
-Contextual word embeddings are a type of word representations created on the basis of the contextual meaning of the words.
-In contrast to Word2Vec etc. (static embeddings), dynamic word embeddings capture the context in which the individual instance of the word (token) appear as well as the contextual meaning of the singular word-token (roughly in the sense of the late Wittengenstein’s language theory).
-Obviously, for metaphor detection a combination of both approaches is necessary.
-Jan showed how metaphor detector works in the case of English corpora (using BERT model) and the computational group of TOME now attempts to adapt this approach in the case of NOSCEMUS corpus of early modern scientific Latin (using Latin BERT).
-For more information, see Vojtěch’s videos – links are above.
+Jan explained how contextual word embeddings work, how they are generated, and how they relate to the challenge of metaphor detection.
+Unlike static embeddings (e.g., Word2Vec), dynamic contextual word embeddings capture the context in which a word (or token) appears, alongside the specific meaning of that word-token.
+This is akin to the later theories of Wittgenstein’s philosophy of language.
+Jan emphasized that for effective metaphor detection, a combination of both static and dynamic embeddings is necessary.
+He demonstrated how metaphor detection works in English corpora using the BERT model, and discussed TOME’s current efforts to adapt this approach for the NOSCEMUS corpus of early modern scientific Latin using Latin BERT.
+For more information, see Vojtěch’s videos linked above.

 III.
 DAY 3 – Digital-philological Group